2019 sees the

 Mirage III supersonic fighter here at Elvington.

-a great deal for the visitor to discover during a day out with us.
+indeed a great deal for the visitor to discover during a day out

-Based on an authentic WWII Bomber Command Station, the former RAF
+with us.
+Based on an authentic WWII Bomber Command Station, the

-Elvington, we maintain the authentic atmosphere of the period,
+former RAF Elvington, we maintain the authentic atmosphere of the

-whilst housing superb displays and exhibits, such as the Bomber
+period, whilst housing superb displays and exhibits, such as the

-Command exhibition “Against the Odds”, which is now the definitive
+Bomber Command exhibition “Against the Odds”, which is now the

-national presentation on this subject.
-Similarly, the “Pioneers of
+definitive national presentation on this subject.
+Similarly, the

-Yorkshire’s literally ground -breaking role in the birth of manned
+into Yorkshire’s literally ground -breaking role in the birth of

 Aeronautics and the inventor of the aeroplane, who was born in